 - Next there will be a column for every pinned group, and each of its topics, and every separate pinned topic.
 The values in the columns will be either 0 (zero) or 1 (one) signifying whether the text of a certain row belongs to a certain group or topic.
 The column header will look like this: 'Group: room', 'Topic: room'.

 - Next there will be a column for each of the standard eight sentiments that are configured for each language that the Explorer supports.
 The headers will look like this: 'SENT: SKEPTICISM', 'SENT: FEAR', 'SENT: VIOLENCE', 'SENT: HATE', 'SENT: NEGATIVITY', 'SENT: LOVE', 'SENT: POSITIVITY', 'SENT: DESIRE'.
+If you have Neutral sentiment feature on, then there will be a column for NEUTRAL as well.
 The values will be the measurements of sentiment of each type for each text.
 If you decided to use a target concept when you created the report, the sentiment will be restricted to those sentences containing any of the target terms of the chosen concept in each text and you can look at the column for the target concept to tell you which texts matched at all.
 If you didn't choose a target concept the values will be for the complete texts.
 Values will range from zero to infinity.